robbynshaw/go-embryo/README.md

     address     string // Multi-address of the update channel }
 ```

+> NOTE: In the IPFS white paper, a signed object is shown as a wrapper
+> object around the raw bytes of the internal message.
+Here, we are opting
+> to keep both properties embedded in the object itself, which means that
+> the object must be slightly normalized before the signature if validated.

 As noted in the comments, the content itself may either be embedded
 directly in the embryo object under the 'content' key or linked to